 8 But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
-(In theology, concupiscence refers to the orientation, inclination or innate tendency of human beings to do evil.)
 For without the ^alaw sin was dead.

 9 For (once) I was alive without (transgression of) the law once: but when the commandment (of Christ) came, sin revived, and I died.